m19v/m19v.github.io/docs/tutorials/software-engineering/kafka.md

   - **Exactly once**
     - for Kafka -> Kafka workflows: use the Transactional API (easy with Kafka Streams API)
     - for Kafka -> External System workflow: use an idempotent consumer

+### Kafka Brokers

+- A **Kafka Cluster** is composed of multiple brokers (servers)
+- Each broker is identified with its ID (integer)
+- Each broker contains certain topic partitions
+- After connecting to any broker (called a bootstrap broker), you will be connected to the entire cluster (Kafka clients have smart mechanics for that)
+- A good number to get started is 3 brokers, but some big clusters have over 100 brokers

+#### Kafka vs Topics

+- Example of Topic-A with 3 partitions and Topic-B with 2 partitions, where data is distributed
+  - Broker 101
+    - Topic-A Partition 0
+    - Topic-B Partition 1
+  - Broker 102
+    - Topic-A Partition 2
+    - Topic-B Partition 0
+  - Broker 103
+    - Topic-A Partition 1

+#### Kafka Broker Discovery

+- Every Kafka broker is also called a *bootstrap server*
+- That means that *you only need to connect to one broker*, and the Kafka clients will know how to be connected to the entire cluster (smart client)
+- Each broker knows about all brokers, topics and partitions (metadata)

 ## What is Next?